RYANSI/s/README.md

-# Specialized Education
+# Study Now
-SPED also known as Specialized Education is a platform that aims to revolutionize remote learning for children with learning disablties (dyslexia, dysgraphia, auditory processing disorder, and visual perceptual).
-SPED establishes a fun & effective remote learning environment for children with learning disabilities and provides a effective and cost-free solutions to the problems that these children faced during remote learning previously.
+Study Now also known as Specialized Education is a platform that aims to revolutionize remote learning for children with learning disablties (dyslexia, dysgraphia, auditory processing disorder, and visual perceptual).
+Study Now establishes a fun & effective remote learning environment for children with learning disabilities and provides a effective and cost-free solutions to the problems that these children faced during remote learning previously.

 ## 💡 Inspiration

 Remote learning posed challenges for everyone, but according to studies it affected children with learning disabilities the most.
 During virtual learning, a lot of these children did not have access to the same resources as they did at school.
 The lack of assistance children with learning disabilities were receiving in remote learning left them behind from other kids of their age.
 This made it paramount to address this problem.
-To provide a solution to this problem, we created a website called SPED (Specialized Education).
+To provide a solution to this problem, we created a website called Study Now (Study Now).
 Our website can help students with disabilities learn better and provide information for teachers to be able to help their students better.

 ## 💻 What it does

-SPED’s ethical vision is to give quality education to children with learning disabilities and put them on the same playing field as other kids of their same age.
+Study Now’s ethical vision is to give quality education to children with learning disabilities and put them on the same playing field as other kids of their same age.

-SPED has various features which target and provide a solution for the different types of learning disabilities that children have:
+Study Now has various features which target and provide a solution for the different types of learning disabilities that children have:

 - **Emotion camera 📷 :**  In a classroom setting, it's easy to identify when a student is confused about the topic that is being taught, but in a virtual setting it is significantly hard.
 The Emotion Camera allows teachers to gauge students mood (confused, happy, sad, normal) and assess their understanding of the lesson, to adjust their lectures accordingly.